 Mr. Bransky also is qualified and accredited (ARM-MTS) by the American Society of Appraisers to review aircraft appraisals performed by third-party appraisers.
-When used in litigation or financial audit cases, Appraisal Reviews provide an objective, critical analysis of the work of another aircraft appraiser.
+When used in litigation or financial audit cases, an Appraisal Review provides an objective, critical analysis of the work of another aircraft appraiser.

 In addition to the appraiser qualifications and experience noted above, Mr. Bransky holds the following Federal Aviation Administration (FAA) licenses and ratings: Airframe & Powerplant Mechanic (A&P) with an Inspection Authorization (I.A.); Aircraft Dispatcher; Flight Engineer Turbojet (FEJ); Airline Transport Pilot (ATP) with type ratings on the Boeing 737, 757, 767, 777, and MD11.
 He has over 25,000 total flight hours, including 4,000 hours flying turboprops and over 20,000 hours flying jet aircraft.

-Mr. Bransky has also taught as a Certified Flight Instructor (CFI); served as a Check-Airman and an Instructor Pilot for a scheduled airline operation; taught pilot ground schools; brokered aircraft; worked as a general aviation mechanic at an FBO under FAR Part 91; maintained vintage and WWII military aircraft; worked as an airline mechanic/inspector under FAR Parts 135 and 121; maintained aircraft engines manufactured by: Pratt & Whitney, Rolls Royce, Garrett, Lycoming, and Continental; and held a line-maintenance management position at a major airline.
+Mr. Bransky has also taught flying as an FAA Certified Flight Instructor (CFI); served as a Check-Airman and an Instructor Pilot for scheduled airline operations; taught pilot ground schools; brokered aircraft; worked as a general aviation mechanic at an FBO under FAR Part 91; maintained vintage and WWII military aircraft; worked as an airline mechanic/inspector under FAR Parts 135 and 121; maintained aircraft engines manufactured by: Pratt & Whitney, Rolls Royce, Garrett, Lycoming, and Continental; and held a line-maintenance management position at a major airline.

 A detailed curriculum vitae is available upon request.

-PLEASE CONSIDER THIS: Before you hire someone to appraise your aircraft, ask the tough questions and exercise due diligence.
-What is this person's experience level, and what type of aviation background does he possess?
-Beware of the inexperienced "low-ball" bidder... his learning curve may take place on your aircraft and the consequences of a poorly prepared appraisal could be costly to you.
+PLEASE CONSIDER THIS: Before you hire someone to appraise your aircraft, ask them the tough questions and exercise due diligence.
+Confirm their appraiser credentials, their appraisal experience, and the depth of their aviation background.
+Beware of inexperienced "low-ball" bidders... their learning curve may take place on your aircraft and the consequences of a poorly prepared appraisal could be costly to you.

-Remember... dealing with an experienced professional brings peace-of-mind.
-Mr. Bransky's decades of high quality experience will assure that your appraisal needs are dealt with correctly, thoroughly, and professionally.
+Remember... working with an experienced professional brings peace-of-mind.
+Mr. Bransky's decades of high quality experience assures that your aircraft appraisal needs will be handled correctly, thoroughly, and professionally.